Next application deadline is March 1, 2023 and courses begin Summer 2023. Any questions? Email Renee Ciulla at firstname.lastname@example.org

 The Associate Degree Program

 The A.S. in Sustainable Food and Farming is designed for those who wish to explore careers in sustainable agriculture but are not able to take classes on campus.
 The major offers flexibility in designing a personal program of study, allowing students to focus on production and marketing, agricultural education, and/or public policy, advocacy and community development.
+Students are not required to complete the degree in a set period of time or register for a set number of courses per semester.
+To know the weekly timeframe for each class, it's best to contact the course instructor, but students can expect to spend anywhere from 4-9 hours per week per class.

 Students are admitted based on their academic record, related experiences, and personal/professional goals.
 The minimum high school GPA required for admission is 2.0/4.0 scale, recalculated based on the Massachusetts Department of Higher Education standards, which includes grades in English, math, social science, natural science, foreign language, and appropriate elective courses only.
 Students are expected to have the required number and kind of academic units designated by the Mass Department of Higher Education.
+Please note that students who have graduated from this online Associate degree and wish to pursue the online Bachelor degree in Sustainable Food and Farming are admissible with a 2.5 GPA, instead of the 2.7 typically required.

 ▪ Official college transcripts from all colleges previously attended, regardless of whether or not transfer credit is desired - UMass Amherst does not accept personal copies, unofficial transcripts, or emailed electronic transcripts.